DTJF/libpruio/src/doc/_2_preparation.md

 to run the `sos.c` example.

-The build scripts also support separate builds
+The build scripts also support separate compilation

     make fb_examples
     make c_examples

-as well as single builds
+as well as single compilation like

     make sos
     make sos_c